 We compare our algorithm STRME with STORM which is implemented as algorithm 5 in \cite{STORM}.
-In our numerical experiments, we construct two versions of STRME: one which only computes the stochastic gradients and sets $B_k = 0$ is the first order version (called STRME-1st), the other one which in addition to the stochastic gradients, computes stochastic Hessian estimators is the second order version (called STRME-2st).
+In our numerical experiments, we construct two versions of STRME: one which only computes the stochastic gradients and sets $B_k = 0$ is the first-order version (called STRME-1st), the other one which in addition to the stochastic gradients, computes stochastic Hessian estimators is the second-order version (called STRME-2st).
 We use the classic dogleg method in \cite{Numerical-Op} to solve the second order subproblem , and the corresponding algorithms, we call STRME-dogleg and STORM-dogleg.
 For the details of the implementation, one can refer to Algorithm \ref{alg:3} in Appendix.
-Besides, We compare against a special adaptive solver AdaGrad \cite{AdaGrad}, which takes the adaptive stepsize but does not have to compute function value, and only computes the average stochastic gradients.
+Besides, We compare against a special adaptive solver AdaGrad \cite{AdaGrad}, which takes the adaptive step size but does not have to compute function value, and only computes the average stochastic gradients.